Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Digital logic power consumption can be distinguished in two categories:
 - active power `P = C*V*f^2`
 Related to the switching activity of the circuit, cannot be changed arbitrarily since to operate at a given frequency a certain minimum voltage is required.
-Over the past years due to Dennard's scaling it was possible to build a chip on smaller process, increaseing density and frequency but consuming the same active power due to the possibility of operating at lower voltages and decrease in capacitance C. This is coming to an end because we are at the limits of how low the voltage can get.
+Over the past years due to Dennard's scaling it was possible to build a chip on smaller process, increasing density and frequency but consuming the same active power due to the possibility of operating at lower voltages and decrease in capacitance C. This is coming to an end because we are at the limits of how low the voltage can get.
 - leakage power (static power) `P = I_leak*V`
 Increases as transistor size decreases and increases exponentially with temperature.
 This is not related to the circuit doing actual computations, it is just due to the fact the the system is powered on.
 This can only be reduced by reducing the voltage or interrupting the current flow by powering off devices via *clock gating*.